 Where Has Our Money Gone?

-Support from our many donors has enabled The Markie Foundation to raise nearly $400,000 since our inception.
-Our beneficiaries over the last 19 years include (listed by most recent):
+Support from our many donors has enabled The Markie Foundation to raise and disburse nearly $500,000 since our inception.
+Our beneficiaries over the past 20+ years include (listed by most recent):

 - $20,000 to George Mark Children’s House to support GMCH’s ongoing operations to ensure children and families continue to receive the specialized care and treatment needed.
 Our donation was matched by an anonymous GMCH donor, making it a $40,000 impact to the organization.

 - $15,000 to George Mark Children’s House to support GMCH’s Fund-a-Bed Campaign to ensure children and families continue to receive the specialized care and treatment needed, regardless of their ability to pay or amount of insurance reimbursement.

 - $10,000 to George Mark Children’s House to help replace several highly specialized patient beds used to care for the children they serve, as GMCH continues to serve hundreds of families in need.